-General (Retd) Sir Nick Parker left the British Army in May 2013.
-Since his departure he has reviewed the senior structure of the Police Service, mentored senior executives in the extraction, transport, human resources, elite sport and legal sectors, and is working with McKinsey and academics at Oxford University on an initiative to improve global human development.
+General Sir Nick Parker left the British Army in May 2013.
+Since his departure, he has reviewed the senior structure of the Police Service, mentored senior executives in the extraction, transport, human resources, elite sport, and legal sectors.
+He has also assisted with a legal study into Israeli military operations in the Gaza Strip.

 He is a graduate of the UK Higher Command and Staff Course (HCSC) and a member of the Royal College of Defence Studies.
 He has been both the director of the HCSC and the commandant of the UK Joint Services Command and Staff College.